L-g00438909/pands-project/README.md

 ***

-A [Heatmap]('https://seaborn.pydata.org/generated/seaborn.heatmap.html') is used to visualise correlations between variables.
+A [Heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) is used to visualise correlations between variables.

-<img src='correlation_heatmap.png' height=600 width=600>

 [Correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) coefficients indicate the strength and direction of the linear relationship between the variables.
 Positive correlation indicates that as one variable increases the other variable tends to increase also.

+<img src='correlation_heatmap.png' height=600 width=600>

 A correlation of 0.96 is seen for petal length vs petal width.
 This is a near perfect positive correlation that is close to 1 between the variables.
 The closer a value is to 1 the higher the correlation.
 This means that as petal length increases petal width increases also.
 These features are very closely related, by knowing the petal length it would allow you to predict the petal width with a high degree of accuracy.
 In addition, there is a very strong positive correlation between sepal length and petal length at 0.87 which indicates that as the sepal length increases the petal length also tends to increase.
 Although the relationship is not as strong as between petal length and petal width there is a significant linear relationship between the variables.
-There is also a strong positive correlation between sepal length and petal width at 0.82 which sugests that there is a significant linear relationship between sepal length and petal width.
+There is also a strong positive correlation between sepal length and petal width at 0.82 which suggests that there is a significant linear relationship between sepal length and petal width.

-Scatterplots are used to identify correlations between two variables.
+[Scatterplots](https://en.wikipedia.org/wiki/Scatter_plot) are used to identify correlations between two variables.

 <img src='scatterplot_petal.png' height=500 width=600>